GPrendi30/project-jtc/README.md

 ### Git branches
 ##### _main_
-_main_ is the working branch were everything is correct, tested and cleaned up.
+_main_ is the working branch where everything is correct, tested and cleaned up.

 ##### _dev_
 _dev_ is the development branch were we work on adding new stuff.

 ##### _issue_
 _issue_ is a temporary branch that we create to fix an issue.
-When the issue is fixed this branch is merged to _main_.
+When, the issue is fixed this branch is merged to _main_.

  ### Coding conventions
  We are going to develop our project following the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).